renskiy/fabricio/README.rst

 Basic example
 =============

-The most basic :code:`fabfile.py` you can use with the Fabricio is something like this:
+The most basic :code:`fabfile.py` you can use with the Fabricio may look something like this:

 .. code:: python

     from fabricio import docker, tasks

-    nginx = tasks.DockerTasks(
+    app = tasks.DockerTasks(
         service=docker.Container(
-            name='nginx',
+            name='app',
-            image='nginx:stable',
+            image='nginx:stable-alpine',
             options={
                 'publish': '80:80',
             },